Dhruvpajai/Dhruvpajai/README.md

 - 👋 Hi, I’m Dhruv
-- 👀 I’m interested in Tech, Cyber Security
+- 👀 I’m interested in AI,ML,Tech, Cyber Security
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, SQL and HTML
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on any Busniess Ideas
 - 📫 How to reach me dhruvpajai@gmail.com

 <!---